Saratoga Race Course

+The racetrack is operated by the New York Racing Association.

 The Saratoga meet originally lasted only four days.
 The meet has been lengthened gradually since that time.
 From 1962 to 1990, the meet lasted four weeks and began in late July or early August.
 In 2010, the meet expanded to 40 racing days, with races held five days per week.
 It lasts from mid-July through Labor Day in early September.

 History

 Saratoga Springs was the site of "trials of speed and exhibition of horses" at county fairs as early as 1822.
-In 1847, in anticipation of the New York State Fair being held in Saratoga that September, the Saratoga Trotting Course was built, and hosted its first harness race on August 14th.
+In 1847, in anticipation of the New York State Fair being held in Saratoga that September, the Saratoga Trotting Course was built, and hosted its first harness race on August 14.
 The old harness racing track was located just south of the current Oklahoma Track, and today the area is called Horse Haven.

+In 1857 the Empire Race Course was opened on an island in the Hudson River near Albany, but was in operation only a short time.

-On August 3, 1863, casino operator and future congressman John Morrissey organized the first thoroughbred race card on the Saratoga Trotting Course.
+On August 3, 1863, casino operator and future congressman John Morrissey organized the first thoroughbred race card on the Oklahoma Track.
 After the successful meet ended, Morrissey purchased 125 acres of land across the street from the old standardbred track, built a new grandstand, and dubbed the venue Saratoga Race Course.
 Among those instrumental to the creation of the new course were John Hunter (later the first chairman of The Jockey Club), William R. Travers, John Morrissey, and Leonard Jerome.

 Saratoga Race Course has been in use almost every year since 1864, with only a handful of exceptions.
 The course was closed in 1896 due to increasing competition among thoroughbred tracks, making the meet at Saratoga not viable that season.
 Anti-gambling legislation, which had passed in New York, resulted in a cessation in all thoroughbred racing in that state during 1911 and 1912.
-The track's first parimutuel betting machines were installed in 1940.
 From 1943 to 1945, racing was curtailed at Saratoga due to travel restrictions during World War II.
 During those years, the stakes races usually held at Saratoga Race Course were instead contested at Belmont Park.

 The late 1800s were a period of decline for the Race Course.
 In 1892 it was purchased by notorious gambler Gottfried "Dutch Fred" Waldbaum, the operator of the notorious Guttenberg racetrack in North Bergen, New Jersey.
 In 1901, it was purchased by a group of investors led by William Collins Whitney, who made major improvements and restored its reputation.

+The track's first parimutuel betting machines were installed in 1940.

 In the 1960s, the grandstand was extended, doubling the track's seating capacity.

 In 1999, Saratoga Race Course was rated as Sports Illustrated's #10 sports venue of the 20th century.

+The 156th through 158th runnings of the Belmont Stakes were held at Saratoga Race Course, due to construction at Belmont Park.